-Our Outfitters are equipped with 50 hp Yamaha four stroke outboards, depth-finders, swivel pedestal seats, flat floors, live-wells, under-deck storage, landing nets, anchors, safety equipment and CSA approved life-vests.
+Our Boats are equipped with 50 hp Yamaha four stroke outboards, depth-finders, swivel pedestal seats, flat floors, live-wells, under-deck storage, landing nets, anchors, safety equipment and CSA approved life-vests.

 Clarification on New Canadian Coast Guard Boating Regulations